prathamesh-sonpatki/o11y-wiki/README.md

 Events are hard to define because everything is an event, but let us give it a try 😉.
 An event is primarily a change event that can mean a pod restart, deployment, or configuration flag change.
 Events are important because they affect the system's state externally and can help correlate incidents with metrics, traces, and logs.

+### Error budget

+An error budget is a predefined allowance or limit for acceptable errors or failures within a system or process.
+It represents the tolerance for mistakes, bugs, or downtime that can occur before the user experience or overall system reliability is compromised.
+The error budget provides a clear, objective metric that determines how unreliable the service is allowed to be within a single quarter.
+This metric removes the politics from negotiations between the SREs and the product developers when deciding how much risk to allow.

 ### Exporter

 An exporter is a component that collects and transforms metrics data from a specific system or format into a standardized format that can be consumed by monitoring systems.
 Examples of exporters include Prometheus exporters and OpenTelemetry exporters.